Jabo404/Assignment-13/README.md

 ```

 ### Target Machines & Beats
-This ELK server is configured to monitor the DVWA 1 and DVWA 2 VMs, at `10.0.0.5` and `10.0.0.7`, respectively.
+This ELK server is configured to monitor the Web 1 and DVWA 2 VMs, at `10.0.0.5` and `10.0.0.7`, respectively.

 We have installed the following Beats on these machines:
 - Filebeat